m0hit-kumar/Bring-The-Menu/issues_assignees.md

 ---
 ---
-name:Restaurant name and location input fields have the same text controller [GSSoC'23]
+Issue8:Restaurant name and location input fields have the same text controller [GSSoC'23]
 about: Create a report to help us improve
 title: ''
 labels: '#30'